rhettadam/CSVUE/README.md

 ![logo](https://github.com/user-attachments/assets/73a6a479-da06-4fe9-be14-0aadfd91a331)

 CSVUE is a desktop application built with Python and Tkinter for loading, browsing, analyzing, and visualizing tabular data from various file formats.
-CSVUE streamlines exploratory data analysis (EDA) with an intuitive GUI and rich plotting capabilities.

 # Key Features